 Gathering as a Community

-The government has confirmed that from Monday 24 January 2022 all of Aotearoa New Zealand will move into the RED level of the Covid Protection Framework or Traffic Light system.
+Aotearoa New Zealand is currently in the ORANGE level of the Covid-19 Protection Framework or Traffic Light system.

 Let us Pray

 Mary Most Holy and Beloved Mother, help us realise that we are all members of one great family and to recognise the bond that unites us, so that, in a spirit of fraternity and solidarity, we can help to alleviate countless situations of poverty and need.
 Make us strong in faith, persevering in service, constant in prayer.